Local Lendables

 Back to Top

-Local Lendcables is designed phone-first, and we will work to "appify" it for easy installation on a phone, if desired.
-That said, we prefer a device-responsive Website, where we can stay constantly updated, and communicate with you if needed (by email or SMS, as well as by the site's Chat).
+Local Lendcables is designed phone-first, and functions as an "app", with a logo on your phone, if desired.
+That said, we prefer a device-responsive Website, where we can stay constantly updated, and communicate with you if needed (by email or SMS, as well as by the site's Chat), and where you can use your desktop or laptop or pad or phone to engage.

 How do I pay for my rented lawn tractor?